Arksine/moonraker/docs/configuration.md

 #   Frontends may use these tags to perform additional actions or display
 #   information, see your extension documentation for details on configuration.
 #   The default is an empty list.
+report_anomalies: True
+#   When set to True all detected anomalies are reported to front-ends.
+When
+#   set to False anomalies are logged but not reported.
+For a typical frontend
+#   this can be used to silence messages when it anomalies are expected.
+The
+#   default is True.
 ```

 #### Git Repo Configuration